cabforum/smime/SBR.md

 e. `subjectKeyIdentifier` (SHALL be present)

-   This extension SHALL be present and SHALL NOT be marked critical.
+   This extension SHALL NOT be marked critical.
 It SHALL contain a value that is included in the `keyIdentifier` field of the `authorityKeyIdentifier` extension in Certificates issued by the Root CA.

 #### 7.1.2.2 Subordinate CA certificates